-Dr. Saul Rosenberg is an authority on the assessment of PTSD.
-At the University of California, San Francisco, Dr. Rosenberg conducts research on PTSD and the assessment of malingering.
-He has conducted more than 200 IMEs for both plaintiff and defense.
+Dr. Saul Rosenberg is an authority on the evidence-based assessment of Post-Traumatic Stress Disorder (PTSD), Trauma and Stressor-Related Disorders and Mild Traumatic Brain Injury.
+At the University of California, San Francisco, Dr. Rosenberg has conducted research on emotional, cognitive and interpersonal problems related to PTSD.
+His research has been published in peer-reviewed journals.
+He has conducted more than 300 IMEs for both plaintiff and defense.
 He has testified before congress on the assessment of PTSD in veterans.
 His areas of expertise include:

-At the University of California, San Francisco, Dr. Saul Rosenberg conducts research on the assessment of PTSD and the assessment of malingering and exaggeration.
-He has conducted more than 200 Independent Medical Exams (IMEs) for both plaintiff and defense.
-He has been deposed over 130 times and has testified at trial more than 15 times.
-He is the author of more than 15 peer-reviewed publications including, Posttraumatic Stress Disorder, in the Encyclopedia of Neurological Sciences.
-Dr. Rosenberg has made numerous presentations at national meetings including Evidence-Based Forensic Psychological Assessment of Validity and Malingering of PTSD at the International Society for Traumatic Stress Studies.
+At the University of California, San Francisco, Dr. Saul Rosenberg has conducted research on the evidence-based assessment of PTSD and related emotional distress and functional impairments.
+He has conducted more than 300 Independent Medical Exams (IMEs) for both plaintiff and defense.
+He has been deposed over 200 times and has testified at trial more than 20 times.
+He is the author of more than 15 peer-reviewed publications including, Posttraumatic Stress Disorder, in the Encyclopedia of Neurological Sciences and Evidence-Based Forensic Psychological Assessment of Validity and Malingering of PTSD.
 He is the co-author of the most widely used test for assessing relationship problems, the Inventory of Interpersonal Problems.
-On two occasions he has testified about PTSD before the US.
+On two occasions he has testified about the assessment of PTSD before the US.
 House of Representatives, Veterans Affairs Health Committee.